felixendres/rgbdslam_v2/README.md

 -   Check out the README in "test/" for running, testing and evaluating RGBDSLAMv2 on Juergen Sturm's RGB-D SLAM Dataset and Benchmark: http://vision.in.tum.de/data/datasets/rgbd-dataset

+-   If you want to use SURF or SIFT, you will need to build OpenCV from source, including the non-free module (this does not include SIFTGPU, which works out of the box).
+In the CMakeLists.txt of RGBDSLAMv2 you can set the build directory of OpenCV and enable the non-free functionality.
+Note that SIFT and SURF are not the best choice.
+Due to new (software) features in RGBDSLAMv2, ORB outperforms both.

 <img src="http://raw.githubusercontent.com/felixendres/rgbdslam_v2/hydro/media/rgbdslamv2_empty.jpg" alt="RGBDSLAM right after startup" width="600">